naterush/naterush.io/public/_posts/2024-7-16-llm-integration-framework-3.markdown

 This is a big improvement from the 40+ lines of code to setup a [basic RAG application using LangChain](https://python.langchain.com/v0.2/docs/tutorials/rag/).

-### Developer experience starts with model capabilities
+## Developer experience starts and ends with model capabilities

 LLM integration frameworks like LangChain exist because server-side model capabilities are still limited.
 Leading labs like OpenAI and Anthropic are best suited to removing these limitations, obviously - and doing so would have huge benefits for both app developers and the AI labs alike.

 Imagine: you can directly pass data to a model to augment a completion, without needing to shove it into the prompt yourself.
 Then, the server does the hard work of parsing out the relevant bits - either with a RAG approach, or just with bigger context lengths.

-Imagine: you can define serverless-style functions that models can call directly inside of a container.
-You can hook up a model directly to your infra, without needing to build gallons of plumbing.
+Imagine: you can define serverless-style functions that models can call directly.
+You can hook up a model directly to your infra, without needing to build miles of insecure plumbing.

 Both of these changes are examples of server-side capability improvements to the model.
-They have the net result of taking work off of LLM application developers, and instead allowing the model to do it instead.
+They have the net result of taking work off of LLM application developers, and instead allowing the model to do this work instead.

 Isn't this tradeoff the whole point of building an intelligence, after all?

-Let's dream about APIs a little bit!

 ### Capability Improvement: Data Stores

+Let's dream about capabilities a bit, starting with data stores:

 ```python
 from openai import OpenAI